 The researchers concluded that patients with chronic low-back pain should first consider spinal adjustments when seeking conservative treatment.
 Often our patients benefit from a combination of chiropractic care and physical therapy, a method shown to be effective in a recent study.

-At First Choice Chiropractic and Rehabilitation, our Aloha/Beaverton chiropractors offer chiropractic adjustments in conjunction with soft tissue therapies and physical therapy.
+At Oregon Medical Centers, our Aloha/Beaverton chiropractors offer chiropractic adjustments in conjunction with soft tissue therapies and physical therapy.
 We routinely see how this integrated approach provides the best relief for patients with back pain.
 Call our office in Aloha, OR for effective treatment of back pain.

 Cecchi F, et al. Predictors of functional outcome in patients with chronic low back pain undergoing back school, individual physiotherapy or spinal manipulation.
 European Journal of Physical and Rehabilitation Medicine 2012; 48: 371-8.